To be President of the United States, upon taking office a person must:

 There is no filing fee in Minnesota for presidential candidates.

-By August 29, 2016, the chair of each major political party shall certify to the Office of the Secretary of State:
+For the General Election, the chair of each major political party shall certify to the Office of the Secretary of State at least 67 days before the General Election (August 30, 2024):

 The submission to the Secretary of State must include pledges executed by each nominee agreeing to mark their ballots for the party’s nominees.